marmotgraph/marmotgraph-core/docs/api/api_endpoints.md

 # The API

-The EBRAINS KG Core API allows to programmatically interact with the EBRAINS Knowledge Graph and is therefore the most important interface of the ecosystem.
+The MarmotGraph Core API allows to programmatically interact with the MarmotGraph and is therefore the most important interface of the ecosystem.

 ### Versioning
-The EBRAINS API is versioned to be able to ensure backwards compatibility.
+The MarmotGraph API is versioned to be able to ensure backwards compatibility.
 However, for practical reasons, only **two** stable versions will be maintained at the same time: The **current** as well as the **previous** version which will be maintained for those clients that haven't been able to migrate yet.
-Additionally, the KG Core can provide a **development** version of the API which allows early and prototypical integration.
+Additionally, the MarmotGraph Core can provide a **development** version of the API which allows early and prototypical integration.
 However, this version is not intended for productive use and is therefore not regarded to be *stable*.

 Accordingly, actions have to be taken that before a version is bumped (and therefore the **previous** version is going to be removed), that all clients have been migrated